-Furnished holiday lettings may also qualify for rollover relief or gift relief.
-In some circumstances they may also be eligible for IHT business property relief, in which case they would pass free of any IHT charge.
+FHLs may also qualify for rollover relief or gift relief.
+In some circumstances, they may also be eligible for IHT business property relief, in which case they would pass free of any IHT charge.
 While some of the principles of property taxation may seem relatively straightforward, seeking professional help is essential.
-Contact us for further advice.